Location: 231 Galloway Business Building, Phone: (409) 880-7558

-The Reese Construction Management Program was established in 2008 through the generous support of the Jerry and Sheila Reese family.
-Since its inception, the goal of the program is to meet the needs of the construction industry is Southeast Texas.
+The Reese Construction Management Program was established in 2008 through the generous support of Jerry and Sheila Reese.
+Since its inception, the program's goal is to meet the needs of the construction industry in Southeast Texas.

 The Reese Construction Management (CM) Program reports to the dean of the College of Business.
 To meet the challenges of the construction profession, the Reese Construction Management Program provides diverse educational opportunities both in business management and in the processes of construction techniques and construction management, including safety, materials and methods, surveying, project management and control, electrical and mechanical systems, legal issues, and estimating and scheduling.
 The program provides vital lessons through valuable "hands-on" experiences gained both in the classroom and in the internship program.
 In addition, students receive a generous dose of quantitative, written, and oral communication and scientific activities designed to provide sound educational support for practical and theoretical insights.